PSA test

 The prostate gland produces a protein called prostate specific antigen (PSA).
 PSA levels can be measured using a blood test.

-There's no formal screening programme for prostate cancer in New Zealand.
-This is because we don't have a test that's accurate enough to make screening reliable.
+There is no formal screening programme for prostate cancer in New Zealand.
+This is because we do not have a test that is accurate enough to make screening reliable.
 But the prostate specific antigen (PSA) test can be used with other tests and investigations to help with diagnosing prostate cancer.
-A raised PSA level can mean that prostate cancer is present.

-It's important to discuss the pros and cons of having a PSA test with your GP before having it done.
+It's important to discuss the pros and cons of having a PSA test with your general practice team.before having it done.
 A positive test could lead to further potentially harmful tests, such as a prostate biopsy.
 Equally, it could help to pick up the disease early.

 The website Kupe has information about getting checked for prostate cancer and a questionnaire to help you decide if a check is right for you.